Cashflo

 Cashflo’s logo and lockup features ligatures that represent the ideas of flowing and transfering.
 Customized uniquely on the typeface Nimbus Sans, the logo is able to stand on its own while potraying both a contemporary and playful feel.

 While some team members worked more on the brand side, establishing Cashflo's look & feel, others worked more on the product side.
-We developed a sitemap to wal
+We developed a sitemap to walk through the screens a user would go through when they were to enter a convert cash into digital money.

 Our final sitemap reflects a refined scope, concentrating on two key flows: the sign-in/sign-up process and the primary objective of the app, which is to convert cash into digital money.